Title: Adjunct Instructor, Percussion

-- ABD in Percussion Performance and Pedagogy, University of North Texas
+- Candidate for DMA in Percussion Performance and Pedagogy, University of North Texas

 - Master of Music in Percussion Performance and Pedagogy, Indiana University

 - Bachelor of Music Education, Slippery Rock University